Roms-lab/RuneCrawler/README.md

 ### Cheating Consequences

-If the AntiCheat detects that you modified the game in some way, the program will close, revert changes, or clear user save data.
+If the AntiCheat detects that you modified the game in unpremitted way Ex.
+Changing Coins to 100000, the program will close, revert changes, or clear user save data.

 Do not cheat.
 Even though this game is open source cheating will not be tolerated.